 Pampas Grass has no enemies, other than cold weather and people who grow tired of it.
 It resists most, if not all, pests and diseases.

-Think Carefully Before Plant Pampas!
+Think Carefully Before Planting Grass Pampas!

 If you decide to get rid of this grass, prepare for a struggle of many years ahead.
 Many have tried chopping it down and/or burning it.

 For example, in times of drought, even if the above-ground parts of the plant die back, the roots wait patiently underground, biding their time until welcoming conditions prevail once more.

 This plant is so tough it will take multiple applications of poison to have any effect.
-Runoff from herbicides contaminates water supplies, so it is best to avoid use of these and other garden chemicals.
+Runoff from herbicides contaminates water supplies, so it is best to avoid the use of these and other garden chemicals.

 Other Grasses To Consider Include: